kylelin47/great-unknown/README.md

 Web App of unknown purpose

-Install Mean.js then clone this repository
+Clone this repository then install Mean.js in it